traefik-tech-blog/traefik-sre-tracing/README.md

-# treafik-k3s-tracing
+# treafik-sre-tracing

 The repository contains configuration for the following components :
  - Jaeger
- - Hot Ride On Demand
+ - Hot R.O.D. - Rides On Demand